 The End of Loop allows the end-user to add another loop member (clicking "+ Add"), edit / delete existing loop members, or click "continue" to progress with the app.

-If the end-user clicks back, they're presented with a warning:
+If the end-user clicks "back" from the End of Loop question, they're presented with a warning:

-This warning if you click back on the End of Loop because going back undoes the loop, i.e. all loop members will be destroyed.
-If the end-user wants to edit / delete individual loop members, they should click "edit" or "delete" for that loop member on the End of Loop.
+The reason for this warning is that going back undoes the loop, i.e. all loop members will be destroyed.
+If the end-user wants to edit / delete individual loop members, they should click "edit" or "delete" for that loop member on the End of Loop question.

 This Loop Section defines two variables, child_name and child_ssn: